Learn the key skills in management, leadership, and productivity

-The Foundry is a program at Lassonde Studios that helps students learn the key skills in management, leadership and productivity to build and run businesses and creative projects.
+The Foundry at Lassonde is a program that helps students learn the key skills in management, leadership, and productivity to build and run businesses and creative projects.

-The Foundry at Lassonde Studios is the only place in the University of Utah where you can (1) receive course credit (and/or independent study credit) for working on your passion project or new venture; and (2) the only place in the University of Utah where you can receive the same managerial training and coaching that high-potentials and top managers in the best-run companies receive — using your passion project or new venture as the fulcrum.
+The Foundry at Lassonde is the only place in the University of Utah where you can receive (1) course credit for working on your passion project or new venture and (2) the same managerial training and coaching that high-potentials and top managers in the best-run companies receive — using your passion project or new venture as the fulcrum.

 Is the Foundry right for you?